eyassug/au-water-sanitation-template/README.md

 ============================

-The project is developed using Python 2.7 and the Django Framework.
-It also uses the Bootstrap  library for presentation.
+The project is developed using Python 2.7 and Django 1.6.
+It also uses Bootstrap for layout & presentation.